Olam's cocoa purchase raises supply, price volatility concerns

-NEW YORK, Dec 17 (Reuters) - Olam’s $1.3 billion deal to buy rival Archer Daniels Midland’s cocoa processing business may reduce liquidity in the niche cocoa bean trade, raising concerns about volatile prices and a potential shake-up of customer relationships.
+NEW YORK (Reuters) - Olam’s $1.3 billion deal to buy rival Archer Daniels Midland’s cocoa processing business may reduce liquidity in the niche cocoa bean trade, raising concerns about volatile prices and a potential shake-up of customer relationships.

 In the biggest deal to roil the cocoa trade in recent years, Olam scooped up a larger rival’s business and catapulted into the top league of cocoa merchants and processors behind Barry Callebaut and Cargill.